Teaching Singing to Elementary Students:

 - LOW singing - much below Middle C

-- HIGH singing - above high E (yet Boys' Choirs sing very high)
+- HIGH singing - avoid much time singing above high E (yet Boys' Choirs do sing very high)

 - Songs that have more than just a couple of notes below Middle C, or that rely on volume in the lower range